eskevv/3d-opengl-testbed/README.md

 ---
 ### Running:
-> *Tested on Windows only.*
-> *The Assimp importer is a large library and may take a while to compile.*
+> *Note: Tested on Windows only.
+The Assimp importer is a large library and may take a while to compile.*

-1. Clone or download the source into your preffered location
-2. Build with CMake: ```cmake -B build -G Ninja && cmake --build build```
+Builds with CMake: ```cmake -B build -G Ninja && cmake --build build```
-   -> I use ninja here, but you could obviously use any generator like VS
+I use ninja here, but you could obviously use any generator like VS

 **Dependencies**
 * *OpenGL 3.3+*  (API specification)